jordanvidrine/discourse-color-tester/README.md

 This theme generates a "color palette" similar to the one in the styleguide on theme creator above the Header of the site.

+The label => `0 color-name` refers to the color generated with the original color function.

+The label => `1 color-name` refers to the color generated with the new function.

 ![](repo-assets/preview.png)